Coronavirus related Legislation:

 Under current circumstances, therefore, extreme caution is advised.
-No pastoral visit which is not urgently necessary should be undertaken, and the risk of spreading the virus inadvertently should be considered prior to undertaking any visit.
+The risk of spreading the virus inadvertently should be considered prior to undertaking any visit.
 If the weather is fine, an outdoor visit should be considered in preference to an indoor one.
 It would be wise to keep a written record of the decision to visit and the reasons for it.

 Community use of places of worship and community centres

-Under the Level 4 restrictions [Schedule 4, clause 9(2)], a place of worship or faith community centre can be opened – apart from worship, funerals and weddings – only:
+Under the Level 3A restrictions [Schedule 3A, clause 9(2)], a place of worship or faith community centre can be opened – apart from worship, funerals and weddings – only:

 (a) to provide essential voluntary services, or